 In 2020 John-Mark joined the City Football Group in the role of Performance Physicist.
 Based on his experiences of presenting at the Forum, he has the following advice for anyone who is interested in sending in a submission for next year:

 Joe Mulberry, 2019 – Gazing into Latent Space

 After first presenting at the Forum in 2017, Right to Dream and FC Nordsjælland’s Joe Mulberry returned two years later to deliver a presentation focusing on the categorisation of possession sequences.

 His presentation highlighted how analysing sequences, using a combination of an auto-encoder and T-SNE, can allow their categorisation using their location within latent space.

-Joe was one of two presenters in 2019 who were already working in full-time positions at clubs when their work was selected by the judges for presentation, demonstrating how the event was by now attracting a growing number of submissions from industry practitioners alongside the wider analytics community.
+Joe was one of two presenters in 2019 who were already working in full-time positions at clubs when their work was selected for presentation, demonstrating how the event was by now attracting a growing number of submissions from industry practitioners alongside the wider analytics community.

-In the months following his presentation, Aditya followed in the footsteps of Sam Gregory and was recruited to Stats Perform’s AI team, working as a data scientist.
+In the months following his presentation, Soumyajit followed in the footsteps of Sam Gregory and was recruited to Stats Perform’s AI team, working as an AI scientist.

-If you are interested in following in the footsteps of these presenters and would like to submit a proposal for the 2022 Forum, please visit the Pro Forum event page where full details are listed.
+If you are interested in following in the footsteps of these presenters and would like to submit a proposal for the 2023 Opta Forum, check out the various submission categories and criteria.
+Full details can be found here.

-For more information on the 2022 Pro Forum, please contact firstname.lastname@example.org.
+For more information on the 2023 Opta Forum, please contact email@example.com.